GPT2099/Kickstarter-Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  1. The spring/summer months of May through August have the highest amount of launched Kickstarter campaigns.
+  2. The most popluar month to launch a campaign is May.
+May is also historically the most successful month based on the successful/failed campaign ratio.

 - What can you conclude about the Outcomes based on Goals?